The Adventures of the Scarlet Pimpernel

-The Adventures of the Scarlet Pimpernel is a British television series based on the 1905 adventure novel of the same name by Baroness Emmuska Orczy.
+The Adventures of the Scarlet Pimpernel is a 1955–1956 British television series based on the 1905 novel The Scarlet Pimpernel by Baroness Emmuska Orczy.
 The series was created by writer Michael Hogan and produced by the Towers of London for Incorporated Television Programmes.
-It was first screened in Britain in 1955 to 1956 in an eighteen-episode run beginning on 28 September 1955.
+It was first screened in Britain in an eighteen-episode run beginning on 28 September 1955.
 It was one of the first drama series shown on the fledging network, which had only begun transmission in London the week before.